cloudflare/cloudflare-docs/products/tenant/src/content/get-started/user-access.md

 ## 1. Direct Cloudflare dashboard access

+### Grant access using the dashboard

 If you want to give customers access to their individual accounts, it is not different than if you were inviting a teammate to help manage your account.
 This can be done via dashboard.

+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login).
+1. Select your account.
-Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account.
-Click **Manage Account** > **Members**.
-In the **Invite Members** panel, enter the email address requiring account access.
+1. Click **Manage Account** > **Members**.
+1. In the **Invite Members** panel, enter the email address requiring account access.

+### Grant access using the API

 Another way to grant access is by making the below API call.